 Sometimes referred to as a logistics chain or value-added chain in a supply or value-added process that overarches several companies.
 The supply chain starts with the production of raw materials and continues through various manufacturing and transport stages through to commercial stages and shipment to end users.

 Portable, flat computer with a touchscreen display.
 Unlike a notebook, a tablet PC does not have a foldout keyboard.
 Due to its lightweight design and touch-sensitive screen, tablet PCs are extremely easy to use.
-The devices offer the kind of functionality and ease of use you find on today's smartphones.

 Transmission Control Protocol over Internet Protocol.